Wyss/MOODS/README.md

-This is a fork of MOODS version 1.0.1 it adds an additionaly python object `MOODSSearch` that lets you run many search with minimal parameter reloading overhead so that you don't need to concatenate searches and then parse the results to get speed ups with `MOODS.search`
+This is a fork of MOODS version 1.0.1 it adds an additionaly python object `MOODSSearch` that lets you run many search with minimal parameter reloading overhead so that you don't need to concatenate searches and then parse the results to get speed ups with `MOODS.search`.
+Additionally it adds support for Python 3

 # MOODS version 1.0.1
 =======================